Best Practices in Readmission Prevention

 FREE to Members.

-Earn 1 Hr CE for RN, CCM and SW
+Earn 1 Hr CE for RN and CCM

 Evaluation and Certificates will be available below after the conclusion of the webinar for those who attended LIVE.
 If you are unable to attend, access to a recorded session will be made available, as well.